theramiyer/blog/_posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 The inclusion of Jammu and Kashmir, as per the norm of democracy, and as per what the United Nations had said, should have happened by holding a plebiscite in Jammu and Kashmir, asking the people what they wanted.
 A plebiscite is out of question given that the region is still highly militarised.
 Another way of abrogating the Article, was by the Constituent Assembly of Jammu and Kashmir (as per Article 370), but the Constituent Assembly does not exist.

 The Shimla Agreement states that India and Pakistan will handle all disputes about Kashmir bilaterally, and the two parties will entertain no interference from any third party, unless both parties, together, felt the need to.
 This includes the involvement of the United Nations.
 This makes the India-administered part of Jammu and Kashmir an internal matter.
 The Government of India, through a Presidential Order, can amend Article 370, which it did.
-Since there was President's Rule in the region, the President could consult the Governor about the accession of Jammu and Kashmir to India.
-The Governor accepted it.
-Kashmir lost its special status.
+Since there was President's Rule in the region, the President could get the concurrence of the Governor about the abrogation of Article 370 in the absence of the Legislative Assembly, which had taken over from the Constituent Assembly.
+The Governor concurred.

 ## Prime Minister Modi's speech